 Over three million Americans are injured in motor vehicle accidents every year, according to the National Highway Traffic Safety Administration.
-If you’re injured in a car accident—whether as a driver, passenger, a pedestrian hit by a car, or a bicyclist hurt when a car door opened in your path—don’t ignore any injuries you may have just because they seem “minor” at the time.
+If you’re injured in a car accident—whether as a driver, passenger, pedestrian hit by a car, or bicyclist hurt when a car door opened in your path—don’t ignore any injuries you may have just because they seem “minor” at the time.
 Every injury has a value.
 You may be entitled to compensation for any car accident injury caused by someone else’s negligence, or carelessness:

 - Medical bills (present and future);

 - Lost wages, both from a temporary or permanent inability to return to your job, and from hospitalization, doctors’ appointments, physical or mental therapy, and other treatments causing you to miss work;

 - Personal care;